-The Collaborative Global Network for Rare Diseases (CGN) is an initiative engaging and supporting the global rare disease community to develop a person-centred network of care and expertise for all Persons Living with a Rare Disease (PLWRD) around the world.
+The Collaborative Global Network (CGN) is an initiative engaging and supporting the rare disease community to develop a person-centred global network of care and expertise for all Persons Living with a Rare Disease (PLWRD) worldwide.

-Persons Living with a Rare Disease (PLWRD) represent a large global population of over 300 million persons.
+Persons Living with a Rare Disease (PLWRD) represent a large global population of over 300 million.

 Sustainable Development Goals

 Strengthen health systems and pathways to diagnosis for all.

 - Develop local capacities and strengthen health systems

 - Raise awareness amongst policy-makers, civil society, centres of expertise and professionals to improve recognition, diagnosis and care

 - Break down barriers to care experienced by PLWRD through clear care pathways

 - Connect multi-disciplined expert centres and teams regionally

 - Pool and reinforce existing expertise, knowledge and resources